AshiswhoIam/PokemonAiRecognitionGen1/README.md

 This is better model is learning better doing less overfitting less memo

 Now we change and try =>
-adding one more cv layer
+adding one more cv layer512, learning rate to 0.0002 and 0.5 dropout, patience to 4 epoch to 40